luftaquila/fsk-energymeter/README.md

 > Misconnection of the pins may cause permanent damage to the device.

 > [!NOTE]
 > The _data cable_ and the _drive cable_ are two distinct cables.
 When driving the vehicle, connect the _drive cable_ to the LV connector of the FSK-EEM device.
+> When extracting the data, disconnect the _drive cable_ and connect the _data cable_ instead.

+> [!TIP]
-When extracting the data, disconnect the _drive cable_ and connect the _data cable_ instead.
-The easiest way to make a data cable is to cut any USB cable with a USB Type-A connector on one end.
+> The easiest way to make a data cable is to cut any USB cable with a USB Type-A connector on one end.

 ## 3. Usage